vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/github.md

 ->![Set up OAuth App - Github 10](/img/oauth-app-github-10.png)<-

 ::: tip
-You can go to the repo [meteorlxy/vssue-demo](https://github.com/meteorlxy/vssue-demo) to get the demo code.
-Check the [#1 issue](https://github.com/meteorlxy/vssue-demo/issues/1) of that repo to see what happened.
+You can go to the repository [meteorlxy/vssue-demo](https://github.com/meteorlxy/vssue-demo) to get the demo code.
+Check the [#1 issue](https://github.com/meteorlxy/vssue-demo/issues/1) of that repository to see what happened.
 :::